vseryakov/backendjs/README.md

 - `/icon/select`

-  Return list of available icons for the given prefix adn type, all icons starting with prefix/type will be returned, the `url` property will provide full URL to retrieve the icon contents
+  Return list of available icons for the given prefix and type, all icons starting with prefix/type will be returned, the `url` property will provide full URL to retrieve the icon contents

   Example: